 TIP: If you are feeling overwhelmed with debt and collectors, contact your financial institution and see if there are free financial counseling services available.

 Look great to future employers and landlords.

-Many businesses and rental companies require a credit check before any contracts are offered or leases are signed.
-Most are not looking for a number, instead they are looking at what exactly caused your credit score.
-You may seem like a less than desirable applicant if you have multiple collections and late payments on your credit cards.
+Many businesses and rental companies require a credit check before any contracts are offered or leases can be signed.
+Most are not looking for a specific credit score, instead they are looking at your credit history.
+You may be a less than desirable applicant if you have multiple collections and/or late payments on your credit cards or loans.

 Lock in the best possible rates for services.

 Most people think loans are the only accounts impacted by your credit history.
-Actually, necessary services such as insurance, cell-phone plans, etc. may cost you more due to a poor credit score.
+Necessary services such as insurance and cellphone plans may cost you more due to a poor credit score.
 Once you have fixed some of your credit woes, check back with your agent or provider to see if another credit pull is necessary to secure lower payments.